terales/blackbird-docs/src/content/docs/apps/SFTP.mdx

 - **On files created or updated** This polling event triggers when file is created or updated on server.
 - **On files deleted** This polling event triggers when file is deleted from server.
+- **On directories created** This polling event triggers when directories are created within specified time interval.

 ## Example